 Next on the list?
 Videos.
-While they’ve grown in popularity on Facebook in 2014, we expect with the growth of video sites such as Youtube and Vine, this will continue to be a trend in the coming years.
+While they grew in popularity on Facebook in 2014, we expect with the growth of video sites such as Youtube and Vine, this will continue to be a trend in the coming years.

 A Blog is that much more important.

 No seriously.
-If you aren’t blogging by now, you’re waaaaaaaaaay (I really mean WAY) behind.
-While blogging isn’t new news in any sense, we expect that this trend will continue to grow and more businesses will realize the importance of regular blog posting to increase brand awareness online and in the real life.
-Yes, real life people read blogs.
+If you aren’t blogging by now, you’re waaaaaaaaaay (I mean WAY) behind.
+While blogging isn’t new news in any sense, we expect that this trend will continue to grow, and more businesses will realize the importance of regular blog posting to increase brand awareness online and in real life.
+Yes, real-life people read blogs.
 Get behind it, people.